 There is an inherent risk of increased morbidity and mortality related to anaesthesia and obstructive sleep apnoea (OSA).
 This risk may be increased in head and neck surgery.
-When providing head and neck anaesthesia services for adult patients with known (OSA)/or a STOP-Bang score \geq 3 (intermediate to high risk for OSA) the following recommendations may need to be considered.^{27,28}
+When providing head and neck anaesthesia services for adult patients with known (OSA)/or a STOP-Bang score \geq 3 (intermediate to high risk for OSA) the following recommendations may need to be considered.^{31,32}

-- 3.5 Sleep studies and a trial of continuous positive airway pressure (CPAP) are recommended or should be considered, where possible, prior to elective surgery in order that appropriate services and planning may be allocated to them.29 - 3.6 Postoperative airway issues can occur even following minor surgical procedures, and these should be anticipated and planned for.^{30,31} There may be a need to consider elective postoperative care in an appropriate critical care unit or a specialist postoperative ward. ^{12,32}
+- 3.5 Sleep studies and a trial of continuous positive airway pressure are recommended or should be considered, where possible, prior to elective surgery so that appropriate services and planning can be allocated to them.33 - 3.6 Postoperative airway issues can occur even following minor surgical procedures, and these should be anticipated and planned for.^{34,35} There may be a need to consider elective postoperative care in an appropriate critical care unit or a specialist postoperative ward.^{17,36}